-Pursuant to the compensation and services agreement, Majestic provides us with the Services.
-In accordance with the compensation and services agreement, we paid Majestic \$3,011,000 and \$3,111,000 in 2020 and 2021, respectively, which included \$1,265,000 and \$1,365,000 for property management services, respectively.
-In 2022, we will pay Majestic \$1,720,000 and in addition, for its property management services, will pay it 1.5% and 2.0% of the rental payments (including tenant reimbursements and deferred rent) actually received by us from net lease tenants and operating lease tenants, respectively.
-We will not pay Majestic property management fees with respect to properties managed by third parties.
-Based on our property portfolio at December 31, 2021, we estimate that the property management fee in 2022 will be approximately \$1.3 million.
+Pursuant to the C&SA, Majestic provides us with the Services.
+In accordance with such agreement, we paid Majestic \$3,322,000 and \$3,317,000 in 2024 and 2023, respectively, which included \$1,444,000 and \$1,510,000 for property management services, respectively.
+In 2025, we will pay Majestic \$1,991,000 and in addition, for its property management services, will pay it 1.5% and 2.0% of the rental payments (including tenant reimbursements and deferred rent) actually received by us from net lease tenants and operating lease tenants, respectively.
+We do not pay Majestic for property management services with respect to properties managed by third parties.
+Based on our property portfolio at December 31, 2024, we estimate that the property management fee in 2025 will be approximately \$1,400,000.
 Majestic may earn a profit from payments made to it under such agreement.
-In addition, under this agreement, we also paid Majestic \$275,000 and \$295,000 in 2020 and 2021, respectively, and will pay Majestic \$317,000 in 2022, as reimbursement for our share of direct office expenses, including rent, telephone, postage, computer services, internet usage and supplies.
-Majestic is wholly owned by the vice chairman of our board, and certain of our part-time officers, including our part-time named executive officers, are officers of, and receive compensation from, Majestic.
+In addition, under this agreement, we also paid Majestic \$336,000 and \$317,000 in 2024 and 2023, respectively, and will pay Majestic \$350,000 in 2025, as reimbursement for our share of direct office expenses, including rent, telephone, postage, computer services, internet usage and supplies.
+Majestic is wholly owned by the vice chairman of our board, and certain of our part-time officers, including our part-time named executive officers, are officers of and have received, and may receive, compensation from, Majestic.